Highway systems by country: Hungary

 Also, there are other smaller motorway sections that will be linked to the national motorway network in the future.
 Motorways usually have two traffic lanes and an emergency lane in each direction, divided by a green zone and metallic rail.
 The speed limit is 130 km/h.

 Expressways usually have no dividing lane in the middle, but sometimes have a metallic rail.
 The number of lanes is one per direction, with sections of 1+2 lanes (for easier overtaking).
 The speed limit is 110 km/h.
 Motorways and expressways cannot be used by vehicles that are not able to reach 60 km/h.
 There is a toll on all motorways, except M0.
 Trucks and buses have a separate toll system.

 Those who wish to travel on these roads have to buy a sticker.
-Controversially, there is no option to buy a one-day or one-time pass for passenger cars.

 Main roads usually have one lane per direction, no dividing rail.
 The speed limit is 110 km/h.

 County roads have less traffic than main roads; the speed limit is 90 km/h.